Tell us your real names, country of birth, date of birth, and childhood experience.

 I’m 26, studying the secrets of hit-making at Sweden’s finest school of songwriters and producers called ‘Musikmakarna’.

 It’s fantastic getting thrown into that environment where you have nothing else to do but to share tips and tricks and sit endlessly in the studio.

-For me I’ve started to care less about the commercial success and more about the creative success, in other words being proud of your work and satisfied with your writing.
-For me personally that was a hard thing to do, and once you get the hang of it everything becomes easier, let go of your ego and do it for the music.
+For me, I’ve started to care less about commercial success and more about creative success, in other words being proud of your work and satisfied with your writing.
+For me personally, that was a hard thing to do, and once you get the hang of it everything becomes easier, let go of your ego and do it for the music.

 It’s just me, and I haven’t made a video for it yet.

-I started in the end of 2013, back then it was only electro house and tracks, I rarely wrote lyrics or vocal melodies,
+I started at the end of 2013, back then it was only electro house and tracks, I rarely wrote lyrics or vocal melodies,

 things started to change gradually and now I’m always more concerned about the top line than the track.